bendrummond389/sensor_dashboard/README.md

 - `mqtt_broker_url`: URL of your MQTT broker
 - `ssid`: Your WiFi SSID
 - `password`: Your WiFi password

+Additionally, modify the `sensor.py` file to fit your specific sensor setup.

 ### MQTT Broker